ioccc-src/winner/2020/ferguson1/gameplay.md

 snake) turn (so that you go perpendicular) and then watch as the snake starts unwinding at one place and then suddenly unwinds another direction.

-An example of extreme cannibalism is in the [cannibalism.log][] file.
-It has more than one run the first of one has several dumps.
-I didn't move for a long
+An example of extreme cannibalism is in the [cannibalism.log.md][] file.
+It explains information about the file including how to find the bug, head and tail of the snake, at least where it was documented.
+The first run has several dumps.
-time: the initial size was 1500 and I would have won before moving if I went after bugs right away.
-In the last two captures of the first invocation (the third and second to last dump) the bug, head and tail of the snake are at:

-	     Bug: line 87, col 47
-	    Head: line 88, col 62; and line 115, col 48
-	    Tail: line 84, col 46; and line 112, col 29

 The final example has the snake inside itself.

 # <a name="shedding" href="#toc">Gameplay: Shedding (stretching)</a>